P. V. Narasimha Rao: National security, foreign policy and crisis management

 Rao also made diplomatic overtures to Western Europe, the United States, and China.
 He decided in 1992 to bring into the open India's relations with Israel, which had been kept covertly active for a few years during his tenure as a Foreign Minister, and permitted Israel to open an embassy in New Delhi.
 He ordered the intelligence community in 1992 to start a systematic drive to draw the international community's attention to Pakistan's sponsorship of terrorism against India and not to be discouraged by US efforts to undermine the exercise.
 Rao launched the Look East foreign policy, which brought India closer to ASEAN.
 According to Rejaul Karim Laskar, a scholar of India's foreign policy and ideologue of Rao's Congress Party, Rao initiated the Look East policy with three objectives in mind, namely, to renew political contacts with the ASEAN-member nation; to increase economic interaction with South East Asia in trade, investment, science and technology, tourism, etc.; and to forge strategic and defence links with several countries of South East Asia.
 He decided to maintain a distance from the Dalai Lama in order to avoid aggravating Beijing's suspicions and concerns, and made successful overtures to Tehran.
 The 'cultivate Iran' policy was pushed through vigorously by him.
 These policies paid rich dividends for India in March 1994, when Benazir Bhutto's efforts to have a resolution passed by the UN Human Rights Commission in Geneva on the human rights situation in Jammu and Kashmir failed, with opposition by China and Iran.

-Rao's crisis management after 12 March 1993 Bombay bombings was highly praised.
-He personally visited Bombay after the blasts and after seeing evidence of Pakistani involvement in the blasts, ordered the intelligence community to invite the intelligence agencies of the US, UK and other West European countries to send their counter-terrorism experts to Bombay to examine the facts for themselves.
+Rao's crisis management after the 12 March 1993 Bombay bombings was highly praised.
+He personally visited Bombay after the blasts and, after seeing evidence of Pakistani involvement in the blasts, ordered the intelligence community to invite the intelligence agencies of the US, UK and other Western European countries to send their counter-terrorism experts to Bombay to examine the facts for themselves.

 Economic crisis and initiation of liberalisation

-Rao decided that India, which in 1991 was on the brink of bankruptcy, would benefit from liberalising its economy.
+Rao decided that India, which in 1991 was on the brink of bankruptcy, would benefit from opening its economy.
 He appointed economist Manmohan Singh, a former governor of the Reserve Bank of India, as Finance Minister to accomplish his goals.
 This liberalisation was criticised by many socialist nationalists at that time.

 He is often referred as 'Father of Indian Economic Reforms'.
 PV Narasimha Rao: The 10th Prime Minister who changed the face of Indian economy under Rao's mandate and leadership, then finance minister Manmohan Singh launched a series of pro-globalisation reforms, including International Monetary Fund (IMF) policies, to rescue the almost-bankrupt nation from economic collapse.